STAT506/STAT506.github.io/index.md

 To view a PDF of the course syllabus, follow this link: [PDF Syllabus](https://github.com/STAT506/syllabus/raw/main/syllabus2021.pdf).

+### Office Hours

+Office hours will be held from 9 - 9:45 on M and

 ### Learning Outcomes:

 - To fit hierarchical models in R and SAS and interpret the results.